PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 1) A generalized version of the current algorithm having a pipeline which can be dynamically optimized to do away with the dependencies required for getting the proper results would have to be developed which would be invariant to :-
-   1) Camera's Position and Angle / Orientation  2) Camera's Resolution 3) Lighting Conditions 4) Weather Conditions
+   a) Camera's Position and Angle / Orientation
+   b) Camera's Resolution
+   c) Lighting Conditions
+   d) Weather Conditions

 2) Further finetuning of the Hough Transform Algorithm to detect lines edges with more variety of images having lanes in diffrent regions and lighting conditions / weather conditons / camera position and quality (resolutions / angles / orientations)